 How does the university’s change to online or hybrid (online and face-to-face) courses affect my enrollment requirements?

-The Student and Exchange Visitor Program (SEVP) and the Department of Homeland Security published a new broadcast message and FAQ page regarding the Fall 2020 semester on July 24, 2020.
+The Student and Exchange Visitor Program (SEVP) and the Department of Homeland Security published a broadcast message and FAQ page regarding the Fall 2020 semester on July 24, 2020.
 SEVP reverted back to the March 9, 2020, guidance and provided additional information, clarifying how to handle new and initial international students versus continuing international students.
 SEVP confirmed this guidance will continue through spring 2022.

 Additional updates will be made available at www.ice.gov/coronavirus.
 Please keep checking the ICE site for new details.

 How will I know if my classes are all online, hybrid, or a mix of online and face-to-face instruction?

 You can find more information about how to read a course schedule on the COVID Recovery website.

 If in doubt, please contact the course instructor or your academic advisor to determine if the course has a face-to-face component.
 As some course offerings continue to evolve with their instructional method, monitor your coursework to see if anything changes.